Scott Mills (businessman): Career

 After graduating college, Mills worked as deputy treasurer for the City of Philadelphia.
 He eventually became an investment banker.
-During that time, he got to know Robert L. Johnson, the founder of BET.
+During that time, he got to know Robert L. Johnson, the founder of Black Entertainment Television (BET).
 Eventually, Johnson hired Mills to work at BET.
 He credited Johnson with teaching him how to operate a business, calling his time with Johnson the "Bob Johnson School of Entrepreneurship".

 Mills has a 20 year history of working at Viacom.
 He was executive vice president and chief administrative officer at Viacom for five years.
-Prior to that, he was chief operating officer at for BET Networks.
-During his earlier time at BET, he launched BET's mobile and digital operations and BET Her.
-Mills became president of BET Networks in December 2017, replacing Debra L. Lee.
+Prior to that, he was chief operating officer at BET.
+During his earlier tenure with BET, he launched BET's mobile and digital operations, and relaunched the Centric Pay TV network as BET Her.
+Mills became president of BET in December 2017, replacing Debra L. Lee.
 In November 2021, Mills was named chief executive officer of BET.

 Personal life

-Mills is married to Iva Mills.
-They used to live in Bethesda, Maryland.
+Mills was married to Iva Mills.
+They have two children.